Here's a quick guide to what traders are talking about right now

-Via Dave Lutz, head of ETFs at JonesTrading, here’s a quick guide to what traders are talking about right now:
+Via Dave Lutz at JonesTrading, here’s a brief guide to what traders are talking about:

 Good Morning!
-US futures are retreating small as WTI retreats into inventory data and earnings weighs on TGT and LOW.
-Over in Europe, a swath of red on screens, with the DAX down 1.2% as Miners under pressure and Semis heavy on ASML headers.
-Fins are retreating from recent run, losing 1.5% across the continent, while in London the FTSE is outperforming, with “Bond Proxies” of Telecom, Staples and Utes gaining flows.
-Volumes remain light, with most exchanges trading 20% light to recent trends.
-In Asia, the Nikkei rose 90bp as the Yen dropped, Shanghai was flat, while Shenzen popped 30bp — and Aussie added small, weighed by some heavyweights going ex-divvy.
+US Futures are dropping almost 1% as Equities follow the Oil chart, and G20 Expectations get scaled back sharply.
+With China guiding the yuan weaker for a second day in a row, Trump steamrolling Nevada, and DeMark Gurus noting “Bearish Price Flips” on INDU, SPX and NDX (Eyeballing a possible 8% pullback from here) — we have a nasty global equity market on our hands.
+In Europe, the DAX is getting smoked for 2.5% led by a sharp pullback in Discretionary shares, while no major sector is holding a bid.
+Financials are outperforming, but hats not helping the Fin Exposed Italian index, which is nearing off 3%.
+Miners leading declines in London, which sees the materials sector off nearly 5%.
+Overall, Euro volumes are pacing quite light to recent trends, a balm to the wounded bulls.
+In Asia, the Nikkei lost 90bp as Yen continues to rally, Hong Kong just over 1% lower as Energy companies weighed, Aussie shed 2.1% as Miners and Banks weighed — while China reversed early losses to climb 90bp on the back of infrastructure companies.

-Treasury Yields remain on peaks into Bullard and “Hawkish” Fed Minutes, while Bunds nearing the zero bound as heavy selling continues.
-The DXY is continuing to rebound from yesterday’s smack, as the Kiwi and Aussie $s are getting hit, while BOJ jawboning helped the Yen weaken, but $/Y 101 just rejected.
-Ore dropped 2.5% in China, and we have Silver, Copper and Nickel all under pressure, while Gold drops on the popping greenback.
-In Energy, Oil taking a breather after its best 4day rally since April, while Gasoline is dropping 2% as much larger builds were reported in Stockpiles.
-Softs look flat to weaker across the board.
+Haven Trades en fuego this morning – Kuroda Speak knocks JGB yields further into negative territory, with their 10’s now yielding -5bp.
+This has German 10’s only 13bp away from the zero bound, and a sharp bid under US paper, with our 10YY back under 1.7%.
+The Greenback is in moonshot formation, as Euro gets whacked and Sterling another new low as HSBC warns Brexit could knock 20% out of the British Currency.
+Despite the flying $, havens have Gold ripping higher, up 1% and nearing $1240 — meanwhile other Industrial metals are getting whacked, led by a 1.6% drop in Copper.
+Energy complex remains in acute focus, as WTI drops another 3.5% as headlines hasten its approach to $30 (Saudi comments yesterday couples with API data showing a build of 7.4mm, more than 2x anticipated).

 Business Insider Emails & Alerts